 The UltraScale architecture uses three different integrated blocks for PCIe.
-The integrated block on UltraScale devices is compliant with the PCI Express Base Specification v3.1 and can operate with a lane width of up to x8 and a speed up to 8.0GT/s (Gen3).
+The integrated block on UltraScale devices is compliant with the PCI Express Base Specification v3.1 and can operate with a lane width of up to x8 and a speed up to 8.0 GT/s (Gen3).

-UltraScale+ devices use two types of integrated blocks: PCIE4 and PCIE4C, with most using the PCIE4 blocks.
+UltraScale+ devices use three types of integrated blocks: PCIE4, PCIE4C, and PCIE4CE.
 PCIE4 blocks are compliant to PCI Express Base Specification v3.1 and support up to Gen3 x16, and can also be configured for lower link width and speeds.
 The PCIE4 block does not support Gen4 operation.